GaiusSensei/SCP-TCG/Rulebook/Chapter 3 - Game Proper.md

 ---
 A. Any effects that has a trigger condition during the "beginning of the Recruitment Phase" are triggered.
 B. The active player may now Activate any number of cards with the "Personnel" tag from their hand.
-C. The active player may now use any cards that has the "Opportunity: Recruitment" keyword.
+C. Any player may now use any cards that has the "Opportunity: Recruitment" keyword.
 D. When the player advances to the next phase, any effects that has a trigger condition during the "end of the Recruitment Phase" are triggered.

 Requisition Phase